ShaneCBarton/SparkleEngine/README.md

 ## Platform Notes

 ### Windows
-- Use Visual Studio 2019 16.11 or newer
+- Requires a C++20 compatible compiler (e.g., MSVC, MinGW, or Clang).
+- Visual Studio Code is recommended, but you can use any compiler and IDE supported by CMake.
-- You can also open the generated `.sln` file in Visual Studio
+- If you generate a Visual Studio solution, you can open the `.sln` file directly in Visual Studio.

 ### Mac
 - Requires Xcode command line tools: `xcode-select --install`